sharm294/sharm294.github.io/content/Top.en.md

 ---
 header: "Hello, I'm Varun"
-subheader: "I'm a hardware/software engineer"
+subheader: "I'm a hardware / software engineer"
-imageFileName: "header-bg.jpg"
+imageFileName: "header.jpg"
-jumpToAnchor: "Skills"
+jumpToAnchor: "About"
-jumpToAnchorText: "Tell me more"
+jumpToAnchorText: "Nice to meet you!"
 ---